-Senior Managers regularly review and update the Strategic Risk Register and are required to positively state the level of assurance they can place upon the controls that mitigate risks.
+The Senior Management Team regularly reviews and updates the Corporate Risk Register and is required to state positively the level of assurance they can place upon the controls that mitigate risks.
 If the residual risk exceeds the 'risk appetite', managers are required to consider whether cost effective actions that will reduce the likelihood and/or impact of the risk occurring can be introduced.
 The Risk Register is reviewed by the Audit Committee and used to inform the Internal Audit Plan for annual audit planning.